Installation

 Proxy CLI Command

-The kubeshark proxy command can be used, no matter how you’ve installed Kubeshark, to establish and maintain a kube-proxy connection.
+The kubeshark proxy command is an alternative to the kubectl port-forward command.
+It can be used, no matter how you’ve installed Kubeshark, to establish and maintain a proxy connection to the dashboard.

 Ingress Controller